 When you call, ask them how their day is going, where they work, or anything else that’s not about what you are selling so that the conversation doesn’t end abruptly.
 In short, build a relationship that ends in a sale.

 Tackling the Straw Man – (Dealing With Misconceptions About Outbound Sales)

 Some really good arguments against some elements of cold outreach exist.
 Seriously.

-That said, the ones worth reading will typically give credit to the many benefits of the method overall.
-In fact, many inbounders will go as far as to say that both inbound and outbound should be used to achieve growth.
+That said, the one’s worth reading will typically give credit to the many benefits of the method overall.
+In fact, many inbounders will go as far as to say that inbound and outbound sales techniques should be used to achieve growth.

 Articles and posts that aren’t worth your time are straw man arguments.

 You know, the type of thing that puts up common (but totally wrong) misconceptions that can really rally a crowd and make the thing being discredited seem really bad and often makes the presenter of the argument look really good?

 No, we’re not saying people are intentionally leading people away from outbound.
 Most have excellent intentions, but let’s look at a common definition of the term in question.

 Less Accurate Definition: Outbound sales is the process of sales reps making outbound sales calls to prospects.
 Outbound sales sometimes involve making cold calls to leads on a list, though often reps call leads that have previously demonstrated demand for a product by engaging with a brand’s content, filling out a form, emailing a business, or making a previous call to a business.
 (Emphasis ours.)